 - This also works for Disneyland in Anaheim, CA.

 - Remember, you must talk to a CRUISE AGENT via PHONE.

 - Don’t forget: just because you have points on a Freedom card does not mean you have to redeem that at 1 cent per point.
 You can transfer them to a card with a higher redemption rate.
 Do not forget this step!

 - I don’t think we have to worry about Chase running out of inventory.
 I’ve heard this concern mentioned with tickets for other events/attractions booked through the UR portal, but the agent I spoke to indicated that shouldn’t be a concern.
 It sounds like Chase isn’t given a quota.

 The best all around Chase card, in my opinion, is the Chase Sapphire Preferred.
 One signup bonus alone could fund multiple Disney tickets.
 The Ink Preferred is even better if you have a business, so keep that in mind too.
 The link below will allow you to check out the Sapphire and other Chase products for comparison.

-The current sign-up bonus on the CSP is 50,000 points after reaching the minimum spending requirement of $4,000 (of your regular spending) in the first 3 months the account is open.
-The $95 annual fee is waived the first year.
+The current sign-up bonus on the CSP is 60,000 points after reaching the minimum spending requirement of $4,000 (of your regular spending) in the first 3 months the account is open.
+There is a $95 annual fee.